madisonylee/J124-Final/README.md

 ## Data Visualization
 !['Average Fertility Rate','Line Chart](/AverageFertilityRate.png)
 ## Story Pitch and Resources
 Fertility Rate is an important issue that typically goes overlooked.
+This story looks to both highlight the importance and rapidly declining fertility rates around the world, and, explore the countries that are at a more dangerous state in terms of fertility rates.